 At Abbeywood Community School, we believe in encouraging our students to become independent, but well supported, learners.
-The ASP code, launched in September 2013, is used across the school in all subject areas, by all staff.
-Students have been introduced to it in tutor time and all carry copies of the code in their organisers.
-We are working hard to make sure the ASP code is displayed across the school to support students in their proofreading.
+The ASP code is used across the school in all subject areas, by all staff.
 Staff will use the code to highlight key errors, patterns or common mistakes in marking.
 Students will be given time to respond to feedback in their books in order to work on any proofreading issues.

 We have a policy of not ‘overmarking’ mistakes.
 We want to develop a supportive culture where students can be safe to make mistakes and learn from them, whilst at the same time ensuring we focus on the most important errors.